Forecasting the Next US Administration’s Approach to the Region

 • A ban on immigration from Muslim-majority countries;

-• A largely hands-off approach in Syria.
+• A largely hands-off approach in Syria or a potential withdrawal of US forces from the country.

-• Harris continues to underscore that policy planning for the “day after” in Gaza is a priority and was the first US official to encourage Arab heads of state to prioritize and discuss post-war plans.
+• Harris continues to underscore that policy planning for the “day after” in Gaza is a priority and was the first US official to encourage Arab heads of state to prioritize and discuss postwar plans.

 • Speaking at the United Nations Climate Change Conference in Dubai in early December 2023, Harris laid out three key elements for post-war Gaza: reconstruction, security, and governance.
 She said that the international community will need to “dedicate significant resources” to rebuild the devastated coastal strip, Palestinian Authority (PA) security forces must be strengthened so they can “assume security responsibilities in Gaza” and terrorists cannot be allowed “to continue to threaten Israel,” and the PA must be revitalized so it can govern both the West Bank and Gaza.